Azure-Samples/azure-files-samples/AzFileDiagnostics/Linux/readme.md

 ## How to run the script

-Script can run without any parameter and it will perform basic validations without needing Storage account information:
+The script can run without any parameter and it will perform basic validations without needing the storage account information:

 | bash AzFileDiagnostics.sh |
 | --- |